avi29-cloud/Vulkan-Engine/README.md

 ## What it does right now

-Renders a colored rectangle that rotates over time.
-Camera is set up with a perspective projection, and the rotation is driven by a UBO updated every frame using `std::chrono`.
-The four corners are red, green, blue, and white.
+Renders a fully textured 3D rectangle that rotates over time .The camera is set up with a perspective projection , and the rotation is driven by a UBO updated every frame using std::chrono.
+The texture is mapped using UV coordinates and sampled directly using UV coordinates and sampled directly by the GPU in the fragment shader

-Texturing infrastructure is partially in place (image view + sampler are created) but the texture isn't actually mapped onto the geometry yet — that's the next step.

 ---